A SUMMARY OF THE CAUSES OF CORROSION AND A PATH TO ITS ELIMINATION

 - Increase in efficiency due to elimination of condensing flue gases leads to reductions in bag and cartridge corrosion allowing for longer campaigns.

 Despite the developments in corrosion resistant alloys over the past few decades, carbon and stainless steels continue to rust and corrode in harsh acidic environments.
-The need for corrosion prevention is greater today then ever before due to the new more stringent pollution and emission regulations imposed by the EPA.
-Without the use of coatings, surface substrates will continue to corrode leading to premature equipment failure costing hundreds of thousands of dollars per year in steel replacement, maintenance, unscheduled downtime and possible fines. lie provides a cost effective path toward corrosion elimination through the use of thermal barrier coatings that extend the service life of cement plant equipment.
+The need for corrosion prevention is greater today than ever before due to the new more stringent pollution and emission regulations imposed by the EPA.
+Without the use of coatings, surface substrates will continue to corrode leading to premature equipment failure costing hundreds of thousands of dollars per year in steel replacement, maintenance, unscheduled downtime and possible fines.
+ITC’s line of ceramic protective coating provides a cost-effective path toward corrosion elimination through the use of thermal barrier cement coating that extends the service life of cement plant equipment.

 1. "The Benefits of Internal Coatings" Debra Ashley - Specialized Coating Technology, LLC